 Various factors including hereditary, diet, lifestyle and diseases may affect the menopause age.
-The declining levels of estrogen due to menopause has been associated with hot flashes, mood-swing and sleep difficulties.
+The declining levels of estrogen due to menopause have been associated with hot flashes, mood-swing and sleep difficulties.
 Studies suggest that early menopause has significant effects on the physical and mental health.
 Menopause can trigger anxiety, depression, insomnia and other sleeping disorders.

 Early Menopause Increases The Risk for Heart Disease and Stroke

 Heart disease is the leading cause of death in women and men.
 Every year, 18 million people die from heart disease.
 Studies involving 2,509 women age 45 to 84 years from different ethnicities (987 White, 331 Chinese, 641 Black, 550 Hispanic) showed that women who reached menopause before the age of 46 have an increased risk of heart disease and stroke.

 Estrogen is known to help control cholesterol levels, preserve bone density and affect the brain (mood).
 According to Harvard Medical School, high blood pressure is very common among post-menopausal women.
 High blood pressure increases the risk of having heart disease, stroke, dementia, kidney failure and vision problems.

 Prior to menopause, estrogen seems to help stabilise blood pressure.
 However, studies suggest that hormone replacement therapy doesn't effectively reduce blood pressure in post-menopausal women.